-After the completion of the underwritten initial public offering, following the conversion of convertible notes payable, net of unamortized discounts to equity, our working capital was able to change from a deficit of approximately \$15.9 million as of June 30, 2022 to a positive working capital of approximately \$4.7 million as of December 31, 2022.
+After the completion of the underwritten initial public offering, following the conversion of convertible notes payable, net of unamortized discounts to equity, along with issuance of a convertible note, our working capital was able to change from a deficit of approximately \$15.9 million as of June 30, 2022 to a positive working capital of approximately \$2.1 million as of March 31, 2023.

-Despite of receiving the net proceeds from our initial underwritten public offering, the management is of the opinion that we will not have sufficient funds to meet the working capital requirements and debt obligations as they become due starting from one year from the date of this report due to our recurring loss.
-Therefore, the management has determined there is substantial doubt about its ability to continue as a going concern.
-If we are unable to generate significant revenue, we may be required to curtail or cease its operations.
+Despite of receiving the net proceeds from our initial underwritten public offering, our management is of the opinion that we will not have sufficient funds to meet the working capital requirements and debt obligations as they become due starting from one year from the date of this report due to our recurring loss.
+Therefore, our management has determined there is substantial doubt about our ability to continue as a going concern.
+If we are unable to generate significant revenue, we may be required to curtail or cease our operations.
 Management is trying to alleviate the going concern risk through the following sources:

-- Equity financing to support its working capital; - Other available sources of financing (including debt) from Malaysian banks and other financial institutions; and - Financial support and credit guarantee commitments from the Company's related parties.
+Equity financing to support our working capital;

+Other available sources of financing (including debt) from Malaysian banks and other financial institutions; and

+Financial support and credit guarantee commitments from our related parties.